Question & Answer

-I'm from Korea but I was adopted when I was 3 months old and I grew up in Oklahoma City until I was 19.
+I'm from Korea but I was adopted when I was three months old and I grew up in Oklahoma City until I was nineteen.
 So, I'm Korean but I grew up in the States and my adoptive parents were American.

 How did you become interested in becoming a chef?

-I went to culinary school for 3 years but never worked at a restaurant - I was working at clothing stores and just making new friends.
+I went to culinary school for three years but never worked at a restaurant - I was working at clothing stores and just making new friends.
 But then, when I moved out of an environment that was very comfortable for me, I knew I had to get out to challenge myself.
-So after I moved to New York City and did my externship when I was 22, and got my first kitchen job, I realized I wanted to cook, because I wanted to still entertain people and make them feel a certain way.
+After I moved to New York City, did my externship when I was twenty-two, and got my first kitchen job, I realized I wanted to cook, because I wanted to still entertain people and make them feel a certain way.
 That's how I got into cooking.